 Many Members recognise this risk and, as a precaution, require their seafarers to undergo an enhanced Pre-Employment Medical Examination (PEME) at an independent clinic before they are engaged.
 The Managers acknowledge that such action may reduce the possibility of expensive illness claims and have therefore selected a number of PEME clinics for all Members to use should they wish to do so.

-West of England Enhanced PEME Programme - Phillipines and Ukraine
+West of England Enhanced PEME Programme - Phillipines, Ukraine and India

-In the Club’s experience, a high proportion of illness claims involve seafarers from the Philippines and Ukraine.
+In the Club’s experience, a high proportion of illness claims involve seafarers from the Philippines, the Ukraine and India.
 Consequently efforts have been directed towards identifying suitable clinics in these countries.
-Depending on the success of the programme, clinics in other countries may be added in due course.

 The Club is working in partnership with its medical adviser Nigel Griffiths, chairman of the Marine Advisory Medical Service, who has visited and assessed each of the PEME clinics selected.
 Like all enhanced PEMEs, the programme includes a wider range of checks and tests than the statutory minimum.
 However, given the possibility that PEME findings may be interpreted differently by individual physicians, particularly if the results are borderline, each clinic has been provided with a detailed Designated Medical Examiners Handbook over 80 pages in length to ensure consistency when determining the outcome.